Let’s start off with osmotic diuretics.

 We achieve diuresis without losing too much potassium.

-Amiloride has a low risk of hypokalemia but the risk isn’t zero.
+Amiloride has a low risk of hyperkalemia but the risk isn’t zero.

-Now, the mechanism behind causing hypokalemia with the use of Amiloride is a bit beyond the level of this course
+Now, the mechanism behind causing hyperkalemia with the use of Amiloride is a bit beyond the level of this course

 and it is not going to be relevant for your exams.